Nevenall/sufficient-reason/src/blades-design.md

  # Sufficient Reason

-*Everything must have a cause or reason* but there is an unstated assumption these reasons are sufficient to explain an event and will be conprehensible to a human mind.
+*Everything must have a cause or reason* but are there reasons the human cannot see?

 ## Making a Mage